-A copy of this Board of Education policy is at Appendix.
+A copy of this Board of Education policy is in Appendix F.

 PARENT RESPONSIBILITIES

 It is our intent to facilitate student achievement, independence and social responsibility.
 We realize that parents are the primary influence upon their children.
 We encourage parents to reinforce the following guidelines: